-Yes, as long as you meet the requirements of one of the licenses in the copyright statement at the beginning of this user guide.
-You do not have to request special permission.
-We request that you share with the project some of the profits you make from sales of user guides, in consideration of all the work we have put into producing them.
+Yes, as long as requirements are met for one of the licenses in the copyright statement at the beginning of this user guide.
+There is no need to request special permission.
+LibreOffice request that you share with the project some of the profits you make from sales of user guides, in consideration of all the work we have put into producing them.